If no component IDs are provided, you must use --all, --outdated, --behind-upstream, or --check.

 • --json: JSON input spec for bulk operations ({"component_ids": ["component-id", ...]})

 • --projects: deploy to multiple projects (comma-separated).
 When using this flag, all positional arguments are treated as component IDs.
-The build artifact is reused across projects.
+Each project deployment builds independently.

 • -f, --fleet: deploy to all projects in a fleet.
 Resolves fleet to project IDs, then runs multi-project deployment.